If you’re looking to achieve big business dreams, then this article is for you.

 Define your goal, paint a really detailed picture of that dream and make sure you completely understand what you’re shooting for.

 Now you know exactly what you’re aiming for, put a number on it and make sure it’s measurable.

 Exactly how much more money do you want to earn next year?
 How many more people do you want on your list every month?
 Numbers are vital to business success, and an effective means of measuring your goals is the only way you will ever know if you’ve reached them!

 When you have a huge dream you generally want it right now.
 Or at least, really soon.
 But just as it’s important to define exactly what your goal is, it’s just as important to make sure it’s a realistic target for the time frame you’ve set.

 The best example of this is weight loss.
-It’s a huge goal a lot of people set every new near, and if you only have a few lbs to lose, you’ll probably do it.
-But if you have 200 lbs of excess weight, you’re not going to shift it all in a year.
+It’s a huge goal a lot of people set every new near, and if you only have a few kilos to lose, you’ll probably do it.
+But if you have 50 kilos of excess weight, you likely aren’t going to shift it all in a year.

 Even if you could, you shouldn’t, because it would be very unhealthy and probably wouldn’t be sustainable.

 Growing your business is like losing weight in reverse – if you do too much, too fast, you don’t have the systems in place to support it, and you can’t sustain it.